ricosolana/Valhalla/README.md

 No longer being developed.
 Graphics programming is not my thing :(

 ## Progress
+### 1/25/2023 + TODO
+Latest progress:
+ - World loading fully works (a world.db file can be read and interpreted; world file emitting is untesting).
+ - World generation is fully implemented but untested (some undeniable caveats exist due to UnityEngine-specific features).
+ - Prefabs and structure generation will be a complete hit-or-miss (the *.pkg files in ./data).
+ - Lua modding has been disabled for the time being.
+ - I was previously using asio for this project (for little experimental additions, such as RCON cli), but was having some Winsock errors (thanks Windows), so I decided to remove anything remotely out of scope to keep the project minimal with hopes of compiling.
+I have tested nothing extensively up to this point because I have been simply trying this whole month to get it to compile
+ - RPC's are now lambda only!

+My efforts in the coming weeks will be primarily to test ZDO dispersement along with ZoneLocation prefabs and ZoneVegetation.

+I was looking into some Valheim mods mainly intended for network performance, and some stood out, with features such as:
+ - ZDO compression
+ - ZDO min/max send rates
+ - Using SendZDOsToPeers in ZDOMan (instead of the ...Peers2 one)
+ - Multithreaded steam message sending?

+I can easily implement the above with a few tweaks, except for the compression.
+There is no behaviour in the vanilla Valheim client to support receiving compressed packages, although the devs could have easily implemented this, as several mod authors have already done.
+They might/not do this in the future, so we will see eventually.

+Anyways thats the latest for now.

 ### 1/5/2023 + TODO
 Some alternate thoughts on clients-side simulations:
  - Everything is Unity based, so recreating physics engine will be extremely challenging and time-consuming.